stef-cruz/open_rent/TESTING.md

 Profile:
 - [x] Click on the 3 headings and expand the accordion.
+- [x] Try to access the url http://ci-milestone3.herokuapp.com/profile and expect to see the 404 page.

 Edit Profile:
 - [x] Expand heading "My Details", click on the button "Edit profile" and land on Edit Profile page.
 - [x] Enter different first name, last name or email address and hit Edit Profile, see message "Profile successfully updated" and return to profile page.
 - [x] Expand heading "My Details" and see the different value inserted for first name, last name and/or email address.
+- [x] Try to access the url http://ci-milestone3.herokuapp.com/edit_profile and expect to see the 404 page.
+- [x] Try to access the url http://ci-milestone3.herokuapp.com/edit_profile/60412c99a3baf38b6b8ca989 (user ID) and redirect to login page.

 Delete Profile:
 - [x] Expand heading "Privacy" click on the link "click here" and see modal.
 - [x] Within the modal, click cancel and return to profile.
 - [x] Within the modal, click delete and note that you have been logged out and landed on the home page.
+- [x] Try to access the url http://ci-milestone3.herokuapp.com/delete_profile and expect to see the 404 page.
+- [x] Try to access the url http://ci-milestone3.herokuapp.com/edit_profile/60412c99a3baf38b6b8ca989 (user ID) and redirect to login page.

 Add Tenancy:
 - [x] Expand heading "My Tenancies" click on the button "Add Tenancy" and land on Add Tenancy page.